 U2190 - NULKA Decoy.
 The Offboard Active Decoy (NULKA) is a joint cooperative program between the United States and Australia to develop an active offboard decoy which utilizes a broadband radio frequency repeater mounted atop a hovering rocket.
+The

-The Decoy is designed to counter a wide variety of present and future radar guided Anti-Ship Missile (ASM) threats by radiating a large radar cross-section signal while flying a ship-like trajectory.
-The United States developed the Electronic Payload and Fire Control System.
+Decoy is designed to counter a wide variety of present and future radar guided Anti-Ship Missile (ASM) threats by radiating a large radar cross-section signal while flying a ship-like trajectory.
+The United States developed the electronic payload and fire-control system.

-Currently the United States is modifying the payload to incorporate cost savings improvements and improve reliability.
-The Fire Control System components are being consolidated and modified.
+The United States is currently modifying the payload to incorporate cost savings improvements and improve reliability.
+The fire-control system components are being consolidated and modified.
 The MK 36 Decoy Launching System (DLS) is being modified to support NULKA Launches.
 Australia developed the hovering rocket, launcher, and launcher interface unit.